bohrium/chess/README.markdown

 techniques to infer and visualize interpretable chess heuristics.

 ### tree search
-We use constant-depth tree search with a hand-crafted leaf evaluation function and 4 optimizations:
+We wish to approximate **perfect play**.
+Thus, we make no effort to model the opponent (by finding Tal moves: incorrect moves whose refutations might be difficult for the opponent to find) and we make no effort to model ourselves.
+In other words, we seek a next move that most advantages our side if perfect players are to substitute for our opponent and ourselves immediately after we make our move.
+In other words, we seek to approximate minimax values on an enormous gametree whose leaves are labeled with {-1, 0, +1}.

+As a first approximation, we compute minimax values of a constant-depth subtree labeled by a hand-crafted evaluation function whose target toset is richer than {-1, 0, +1} and meant to correlate with probability of a forced win.
-*   alpha-beta pruning (with initial values to induce cutoff at checkmate)
+Alpha-beta is a standard algorithm that in the best case halves the effective depth.
+Conveniently, we may introduce initial values for alpha and beta to induce cutoff at checkmate.

+and 4 optimizations:

-*   recursive move ordering (call shallow alpha-beta to determine move ordering of deep alpha-beta)
+*   **recursive move ordering** (call shallow alpha-beta to determine move ordering of deep alpha-beta)
-*   reversible move (our version of Smith notation --- allows us to keep one board instance in Main)
+*   **difference evaluation** (moves are sparse board updates, so it's faster to compute d(heuristic) and integrate) made interesting via **reversible move** (our version of Smith notation --- allows us to keep one board instance in Main)

-*   difference evaluation (moves are sparse board updates, so it's faster to compute d(heuristic) and integrate)
+*   TODO: BFS beam search outer layer for deep searching
 *   TODO: memoize {(depth, board) --> eval} during search
-*   TODO: quiescnece search to handle checks and captures
+*   TODO: quiescnece search to handle captures (but not (yet) checks)
+*   TODO: zero-window scouting

 ### evaluation heuristic

 Our heuristic decomposes as:

-    score = king-safety + pawns + material + (midgame)(placement)
+    score = king-safety + pawns + pawn-piece + material + (midgame)(placement)

 Each term is quadratic in our one-hot board representation.
 The expressions `material`, `midgame`, and `placement` are in fact linear and thus especially